bojanalecic/restProjects/README.md

 Jena TDB library is used for data storage in the RDF repository.
 TDB is a component of Jena for RDF storage and query.
 It support the full range of Jena APIs.

 Implementation of the RESTful web service is supported by Jersey framework.
 Jersey is the open source JAX-RS Reference Implementation for building RESTful Web services.
 It uses annotations which define type of the HTTP requests (GET, POST ...) and also the path to the requested resource.
+Datas are extracted from database using SPARQL queries.

+Those queries returns the resultset, from each result, one Project is created.
+Then,  list of Project entities is converted to JSON file that is parsed to html presentation.

 Webpage for project search is enriched with microdata tags, according to http://schema.org/SoftwareApplication specification.

 Acknowledgements

-This project was initially developed by former student at Faculty of Organizational Sciences, Boban Cirkovic.
+This application was initially developed by former student at Faculty of Organizational Sciences, Boban Cirkovic.

-This application has been developed as a part of the project assignment for the subject Intelligent Systems at the Faculty of Organization Sciences, University of Belgrade, Serbia.
+It has been developed as a part of the project assignment for the subject Intelligent Systems at the Faculty of Organization Sciences, University of Belgrade, Serbia.

 Licence

 This software is licensed under the MIT License.

 The MIT License (MIT)